Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/02a_Workflows.md

 The workflow diagram includes the following elements:

 - Place
     Intermediate stage in the workflow, represented by a circle, usually provided with incoming and/or outcoming arcs.
 It serves as link between two transitions.
+For detailed information, see [Places](../Overview/04_WorkflowProcessElements.md#places).
     If you click a place in the workflow editor, it becomes highlighted and the corresponding element settings are displayed in the settings side bar.

     ![Settings side bar](../../Assets/Screenshots/ActindoWorkFlow/Workflows/SettingsSideBar01.png "[Settings side bar]")